railsuser2014/openobject-doc-book-en/10/index.rst

    single:  SaaS

-For a quick low-cost start, you can make use of a month's comprehensive free trial of Tiny's Open ERP SaaS package found at http://ondemand.openobject.com/.
+For a quick low-cost start, you can make use of a month's comprehensive free trial of Tiny's OpenERP SaaS package found at http://ondemand.openerp.com/.
 Using this you sidestep any technical difficulties and get a comprehensive set of system administration services, server hosting, configuration to your environment, maintenance, support and initial training.

-An SaaS package is suited to the needs of small enterprises that don't have very specific needs, and where the initial cost and the delay of implementation are critical factors.
+An SaaS package is suited to the needs of small enterprises that do not have very specific needs, and where the initial cost and the delay of implementation are critical factors.

 To meet its objectives of minimal cost, the SaaS package aims for highly automated standardized data migrations, minimal support load by training customers well, and a strict limit to the number of modules offered.
-So you can't use your own modules, and are limited to the standard modules that are included in various package levels.
+So you cannot use your own modules, and are limited to the standard modules that are included in various package levels.

 Consult the available resources
 -------------------------------

 Larger companies often prefer a more classic implementation path.
-Even though Open ERP's simplicity makes this task easier than with other systems, you can't hide the fact that a project implementation is complex and introduces big changes to a company.
+Even though OpenERP's simplicity makes this task easier than with other systems, you cannot hide the fact that a project implementation is complex and introduces big changes to a company.

 So you can turn towards some of the different actors in this free software ecosystem to help you